💡 Download the complete guide to AI-generated synthetic data!

 Data is increasingly treated as a product, even and especially within the walls of organizations.
 Data should be proactively served in a cross-departmental fashion, flowing freely between different lines of business and even subsidiaries located in different countries or continents.

 The much-coveted concept of the data mesh remains hard to attain for highly regulated industries without the necessary privacy-enhancing technologies.
-Privacy-enhancing technologies, like synthetic data, are revolutionizing data anonymization and data-sharing processes and making true data democratization an everyday reality.
+And there is one privacy-enhancing technology, that stands out: synthetic data.
+It is revolutionizing data anonymization and data-sharing processes and making true data democratization an everyday reality.

 In practical terms, the use of synthetic data significantly simplifies the implementation of data democratization within an organization, especially in sectors subject to stringent regulatory guidelines, such as healthcare, banking, and government.